 Every tattoo artist when cleaning up his area should have what he considers a dirty hand and a clean hand.
 The artist should not use the hand he was rinsing tubes with to open a drawer, regardless of the status of his gloves.
 He should be using only his clean hand to touch surfaces that are considered “clean.”

-When the tubes are taken off the machine, they are deposited into a bleach sanitation tub while they await the next step, which is to be placed in an ultrasonic cleaner.
+At The Shop, we only use disposable supplies.
+Some shops still use reusable tubes though.
+When reusable metal tubes are taken off the machine, they are deposited into a bleach sanitation tub while they await the next step, which is to be placed in an ultrasonic cleaner.
 The shop has to have one of these.
 It prepares the tubes for the autoclave.
 It sends a super speed sound waves through the metal and it breaks down contaminants.
 It doesn’t however provide adequate sterilization.
 For that, you need an autoclave.

 Before your tattoo, ask to use the bathroom.
 Just like at restaurants, the cleanliness of a shops bathroom is a good indicator of the cleanliness of the shop’s artists.